 Promotes environmental and social characteristics, as defined under Article 8 of SFDR.
+For additional information please refer to Appendix 1 - Sustainability Approach.

 To outperform the MSCI EMU Net Return EUR Index, after the deduction of charges, over any 5-year period.